 Go shopping for authentic Italian souvenirs at a unique herbalist shop

 Even if you’re not into herbs, natural remedies, and biological products, you shouldn’t miss La Butega ad Giorgioni.
-The shop has a long-standing tradition, is well-known by locals, and offers an extraordinary variety of herbal teas (all homemade) for any need, natural cosmetics, spices, essential oils, and lots more.
+The shop has a long-standing tradition and is well-known by locals.
+Indeed, it offers an extraordinary variety of herbal teas (all homemade) for any need, natural cosmetics, spices, essential oils, and lots more.

 Ravenna, La Butèga ad Giorgioni